 Lady Royd Primary School has a ground floor and a second floor in the new part of the building.
 The first floor has lift access for wheelchair users.
 Both floors have a wide access disabled toilet for pupils and adult use.
-The school also has a hygiene suite which includes a hoist for lifting children with mobility problems.
 See Accessibility Plan for further information.